Social Media Posts Reveal Connection Between Nature and Lower Levels of DepressionMay 28, 2021

 Why Do We Associate Nature with Happiness?

-Other studies have suggested that just 20 minutes of being outside a day, even just sitting down in the grass, can have health benefits, improving one’s energy, oxygen flow, and mood.
+Studies have suggested that just 20 minutes of being outside a day, even just sitting down in the grass, can have health benefits, improving one’s energy, oxygen flow, and mood.
 This suggests that even low-impact activities outdoors can have the same effect as adventure activities.

 Why Choose a Nature-Based Treatment Program?